slowernews/wisdom-tldr/README.md

 He who works with his hands and his head is a craftsman.<br>
 He who works with his hands and his head and his heart is an artist.' --  St. Francis of Assisi*

-hiring on culture contribution vs. on culture matching
+> *'2 valid methods: hiring on culture contribution and hiring on culture matching.'*

-> *'Trust someone if they say I am human, and so I am susceptible to conflicts of interest, so I am actively avoiding such conflicts (or, if any conflicts arise, I will recuse myself or at least acknowledging the conflict).
-A person who denies the significance of conflicts of interest is a person unfit for decision-making.'*
+> *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

-> *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*